parnic/node-screenlogic/README.md

 #### equipment.getControllerConfigAsync(senderId?)

 Requests controller configuration from the connected unit.
 Emits the `controllerConfig` event when the response comes back.
-Resolves with [SLControllerConfigData](#slcontrollerconfigdata).
+Resolves with [EquipmentConfigurationMessage](#equipmentconfigurationmessage).

 #### equipment.getCustomNamesAsync(senderId?)